ahudovich/ahudovich/README.md

 ## 👋 Hey, I'm Andrei!

-I'm a freelance full-stack engineer based in Wroclaw, Poland 🇵🇱
+I'm a full-stack engineer based in Wroclaw, Poland 🇵🇱

-I help founders build reliable, production-ready web applications with React and Next.js
+I specialize in building reliable, production-ready web applications with React and Next.js

 -------